bkw777/pdd.sh/README.md

 Windows... [with effort, but realistically, no](https://github.com/microsoft/WSL/issues/4322).

 ## Installation
 It's just a bash script with no other dependencies, so installation is nothing more than copying, naming, and setting permissions.
-But there is a "make install" to do it.
+But there is a "make install" for convenience.
 ```
 git clone git@github.com:bkw777/pdd.sh.git
 cd pdd.sh